MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/LAB[PL-7008]_M00L00_Validate_lab_environment.md

 1. If prompted for contact information, leave the Country/region as the default value and enter `0123456789` for Phone number and select **Submit**.

 1. In the upper-right of the screen, verify that the **Environment** is set to your environment.
-This is where you will be working for the entirety of this lab.
+This is where you will be working for the entirety of the labs.
 If it is not, select the appropriate environment.

     ![Environment selector.](../media/select-dev-one-environment-maker.png)